 Accessing student support services

-Marianopolis students have a plethora of support services to help them reach their potential and almost all of them are free.
-They can book appointments with Academic Advisors to discuss current or university studies; explore career choices or personal issues with Counsellors; get support in English or French literacy from the Writing Centre; find a peer tutor for help with coursework at the Learning Resources Centre; boost their research and citation skills thanks to Librarians; discuss tuition-relief options with Financial Aid, and more.
+Marianopolis students have a plethora of support services to help them reach their potential.
+Students can book appointments with Academic Advisors to discuss their program, courses or university applications; explore career choices or personal issues with counsellors; get support in English or French literacy from the Writing Centre; find a peer tutor for help with coursework at the Learning Resources Centre; boost their research and citation skills thanks to Librarians; discuss tuition-relief options with the Financial Aid Office and more.
 All of these services are centrally located on campus and easily accessible each school day.
 It is up to students to seek out these resources and ask for help.
+Information about the drop-in hours of the various support services and how to book an appointment can be found in Omnivox and here.

 Giving back to Marianopolis